ufora/ufora/content/documentation/01-python-restrictions.md

 ---
 layout: main
-title: The Ufora subset of python
+title: The Ufora Subset of Python
-tagline: Python code that Ufora can execute.
+tagline: Python Code That Ufora Can Execute
 category: documentation
 ---

-# So what's "Pure Python"?
+# So What's "Pure Python"?

 The Ufora VM executes a restricted, "purely functional" subset of python that we call "Pure python."
 This essentially means that it executes python code in which